List of Monster Musume characters: Miia's Friends

-All three girls wear the same D-shaped hair ornament as Miia; however, this ornament may be a standard everyday piece of lamia jewelry, as other Lamiais in Miia's home village also wear it.
+All three girls wear the same D-shaped hair ornament as Miia; however, it may be a standard Lamia jewelry piece, as other Lamiais in Miia's home village also wear it.

-In Chapter 67, they join a tour group visiting the Sno-Ball Hot Springs Inn (where Kimihito and the girls are temporarily working to help out Yukio) and fall for three human males.
+In Chapter 67, they join a tour group visiting the Sno-Ball Hot Springs Inn, where Kimihito and the girls are temporarily working to help out Yukio, and fall for three human males.

 Centorea's Centaur Girl

 These are six female centaurs, each representing a subspecies of the centaur race.
-Everyone of them has interacted with Centorea during their debut.
+Every one of them has interacted with Centorea during their debut.